 If you really want to memorize the meaning of words then the best approach is to follow the mnemonic strategy – for example, associating words with objects or images that will help you to recall the words and their meanings.
 You can use flashcards or can also study prefixes and suffixes and word roots with meanings so that you remember them.

 We at Manya help you learn the ways in which you can memorize words.
 Ours is a Seven-way approach – the Context, Word-ingredients, and Memory-hook, Word-theatre, Examples, Word-constellation, and Related words.
-The Manya Vocab Builder is an online tool that will empower you with the ability to learn more than 1500 words associated with the GRE.
+Manya’s GRE WordsApp is a simple and efficient app to learn the GRE vocabulary.
+It helps you memorize the GRE words easily.
+Improve your GRE vocabulary in bite sized pieces using this app.

 Contact our counselors to know more about the GRE and take a free diagnostic test to get started on your GRE preparation.